mleedavis/uav-image-processing-classification/README.md

   + Collect UAV imagery and field data including ground control points (GCPs) and vegetation data within at the species/functional group level of interest: see documents folder for details and basic overview
 * Process imagery
   + Process photos and GCPs in 3rd party software to obtain orthomosaics, DTM and DSMs
-* Texture and Canopy Height Model calculation (use process-imagery.R)
+* Texture Analysis and Canopy Height Model calculation (use process-imagery.R)
   + Process orthomosaic bands to obtain first-order-occurrence measures for textural analysis
   + Caculate vegetation height (CHM)
 * Image classification process (QGIS or similar)